emilyselwood/RaspberryTelescope/README.md

 * /setsetting - takes a key and value and updates a setting on the camera.
 * /listimages - returns a json file listing of all the images in the save folder.
 Does not return hidden files.
 Result is inode ordered.
 Sort client side.
 * /image - takes the name of an image and returns it to the requester.
 Abstracts away the path images are saved to.
+* /timelapse - starts a time lapse sequence.
+* /tlstatus - returns the status of a time lapse.
+Number of frames remaining etc.
+* /tlcancel - stops a running timelapse.

 The /capture service takes several query parameters:
 * n=[filename] this alows you to pass the name to save the picture with.